ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

             )

     # ---------------------------------------------------------------------
-    # Step 5: create an action instance and retry it up to 3 times
+    # Step 5: Create an action instance and retry it up to 3 times
     # with exponential timeouts

     action = ActivateSubsystem(